kozzmen/antibot/README.md

 * Next time that wp-login.php will be called then this script will be loaded first and it will ask to click a button to continue.

-* At same time it will be returning an HTTP header with 404 error code to fustrate possible robots/bots/scrappers about if it exists or not.
+* At same time it will be returning an HTTP header with 404 error code to frustrate possible robots/bots/scrappers about if it exists or not.

 ##Is it useful for nothing?